jun1953597/Big-Data-Analysis-and-Project-Part-D/README.md

 # river_q&e This file handles near-real-time water quality and environmental data.
 # visualisation.ipynb This file contains the complete visualization flow and diagrams.
 # modelling.ipynb This file contains the complete modeling process and evaluation results.
+# And the data folder contains all the required csv files for the dataset.